How to add power to your Facebook business page

 Facebook will prompt you to do most of these things during the set up process but it’s a good idea to have a think about what you are going to add to each section before you start.
 Once your Facebook business page has been created it is public and customers will be able to see it so you don’t want missing information.

 For more advice on setting up your Facebook business page and creating a content plan for it get in touch with Amplify PR for a consultation.
-We are experts in helping brands add power to their social media.
+We are experts in helping brands add power to their social media and offer lots of different packages.